-Where the above empirical deck design is found to be impractical for full deck replacement work for existing bridges, the Design Engineer shall reduce the sectional thickness as necessary to carry the above design wheel loading and preserve the load carrying capacity of the superstructure.
+Where the above empirical deck design is found to be impractical for full deck replacement work at existing bridges, the Design Engineer shall continue to use AASHTO's empirical method with the above noted modifications and reduce the slab thickness as necessary to carry the above design wheel loading and preserve the load carrying capacity of the superstructure.
+If the empirical method conditions cannot be met, the Design Engineer may utilize the traditional method per AASHTO LRFD BDS Section 9.7.3.